 Overview of the Track Saw

-A track saw is there to save you from having a circular saw, and a table saw for accurate cuts on large pieces of wood.
+A track saw is there to save you from having a circular saw and a table saw for accurate cuts on large pieces of wood.
 A track saw cuts along the grain on wooden boards.
 It is also known as the plunge-cut saw.
 It uses a metal track that is attached to a workpiece.
 The use of the saw track is to stabilize the track saw.
 The chances of having the saw slip off the marked line are slim.
 It is also for crosscuts and angular cuts.

 It cuts down wood into smaller, rectangular pieces.
 The track saw is mobile and easy to use.
 It cuts through plywood and hardboard.
-When using the track saw, you need to mark the position you are cutting on the wood piece.
+When using the track saw, you need to mark the position you cut on the wood piece.
 You guide the wood piece into the blade to take the saw blade to the marked position.
 In short, the metal track has to be on the spot, and you are good to start cutting.
 Accurate cuts are easy to run.
 Large wooden boards are cut with accuracy as you keep the saw stable.

 You move the track saw with ease due to the small size.
 The track saw is difficult to use in tight spaces.
 The Makita and Festool are leading brands in producing high-quality track saws.
 The Makita SP6000J1 is excellent in cutting large wood panels, and it remains portable.
 It has a 55inch guide rail system made from aluminum.
 It has a 12Amp motor that has electric speed variance control.
 It produces up to 2,000 to 5,000 rotations per minute.